gregouz66/GCAdmin/README.md

 }
 ```

-The *vendor\symfony\twig-bridge\Resources\views\Form\form_table_layout.html.twig* file is important to import to the project because it allows displaying to display an entity attribute if it is in the "table" format.
+2. The *vendor\symfony\twig-bridge\Resources\views\Form\form_table_layout.html.twig* file is important to import to the project because it allows displaying to display an entity attribute if it is in the "array" format.

 Copyright ©2018 all rights reserved.